robin48gx/general_python_programming/readme.md

 Most maths people use the term 'i' to denote a number if imaginary, but people who live in the real world, like electronic engineers (and python programmers) use 'j'.
-In fact, most 3D games now use a 4 dimiensional version of complex numbers called quaternions to rotate objects in the computer for you to shoot at!
+In fact, most 3D games now use a 4 dimensional version of complex numbers called quaternions to rotate objects in the computer for you to shoot at!

 -----------------------------------------------------------------------------------------------------------------